Finite orbits in multivalued maps and Bernoulli convolutions: Introduction

 In Section 7 and 8, we provide a self-contained approach to all these results.
 While the quoted authors used $\beta$-expansions, we define binary itineraries and address curves, similar to the technique introduced by Milnor and Thurston \cite{MT} for the study of unimodal maps.
 In our view, $A_t$ is the set on which $G(x)= \{ g_0(x), g_1(x)\}$ acts as an ordinary map.
 Our basic Proposition \ref{conjlemma} says that the action of $G$ on $A_t$ is conjugate to the doubling map $g(x)=2x \mod 1$ on a corresponding subset of $[0,1],$ for all $t<t_2.$

-The turn from Cantor sets $A_t\subset [0,1]$ to address curves $y_b(t)$ for binary sequences $b$ in the two-dimensional setting is a new aspect.
+While previous authors studied Cantor sets $A_t\subset [0,1]$ for fixed $t,$ our focus is on address curves $x_b(t)$ for binary sequences $b$ in the two-dimensional setting.
 These curves form a smooth element in an otherwise chaotic scenario.
-In Theorem \ref{quant} we show that each address curve $y_b(t)$ describes the $b$-quantile of all BCs in its domain.
+In Theorem \ref{quant} we show that each address curve $x_b(t)$ describes the $b$-quantile of all BCs in its domain.
 Here $b$ is considered as binary number in $[0,1].$ All ordinary periodic and preperiodic points of the map $G$ are represented by address curves, and the parameters where such curves enter ${\bf D}$ are landmarks of $\Phi .$

 Although $\Phi$ describes just a measure on a rectangle, we consider it as a representation of a parametric family of dynamical systems, like the Mandelbrot set, or the bifurcation diagram of the family of real quadratic maps \cite{CE,PR}.
 Our approach with binary itineraries underlines the tight connection between these three objects which are all based on the doubling map $g(x)=2x \mod 1.$ Allouche, Clarke and Sidorov \cite{ACS} verified the Sharkovskii order for periodic points in $A_t.$ In Section 8 we show that unimodal maps and the sets $A_t$ are in a one-to-one correspondence provided by binary itineraries, which allows to transfer other results between the two theories.